 Page Reviewed / Updated - Dec.
 2018

 The State of Alabama Independent Living (SAIL) Medicaid waiver, previously called the Homebound Waiver, is designed to help disabled individuals remain living in their homes or community instead of moving into a skilled nursing facility.
-However, elderly residents are eligible should they meet the medical requirements.
+Elderly residents of Alabama are eligible should they meet the medical requirements.
 Neurological conditions, such as Parkinson’s disease, stroke, and Alzheimer’s disease meet the medical diagnosis requirements.
 To help with the move out of nursing home care and back into the community, the waiver provides case management and may also pay for assistive technology, personal care services, and changes to the participant’s place of residence, assistive technology and personal care services that increase a disabled individual’s ability to live independently.

 A Medicaid-certified home health agency must operate the personal care services unless there is no such service available in the individual’s geographic area.
 In this situation, the participant may select friends, neighbors, and some family members to be compensated for the personal care services they provide.
 However, children, spouses, and parents are barred from being paid as caregivers.

 The SAIL waiver may also be called the State of Alabama Independent Living Waiver and is administered by the Alabama Medicaid Agency and is operated by the Department of Rehabilitation Services.
 Also, to avoid confusion, note that there are 3 sub-programs under this waiver: Homebound Program, Medicaid Waiver Program, and Independent Living Support Program.

 Qualified applicants must require nursing home level care.
 Under this waiver, though, the individual lives at home or be willing to move from a skilled nursing facility back to their home or that of a family member to receive the personal care and home health services.
 In addition, they must be financially eligible to receive Medicaid HCBS (waivers).
 This means that they must demonstrate that their monthly income and current savings are below certain levels.

 2019 Alabama Medicaid Waiver Income Limits